studiocraft/musical-confidence/privacy-policy.markdown

 '
 log-data: |
   Like many site operators, we collect information that your browser sends whenever you visit the Site ("Log Data").
 This Log Data may include information such as your computer's Internet Protocol ("IP") address, browser type, browser version, the pages of our Site that you visit, the time and date of your visit, the time spent on those pages and other statistics.
   In addition, we may use third party services such as Google Analytics that collect, monitor and analyze this Log Data.
-communications: |
+communications: 'We may use your Personal Information to contact you with newsletters, marketing or promotional materials and other information.

-  We may use your Personal Information to contact you with newsletters, marketing or promotional materials and other information.
+'
 cookies: 'Cookies are files with small amount of data, which may include an anonymous unique identifier.
 Cookies are sent to your browser from a web site and stored on your computer''''s hard drive.
 Like many sites, we use "cookies" to collect information.